 The room assignment a student receives is the best Residence Life can do to accommodate a student's preference.
 If you are interested in moving, let your hall director or the hall director of the building you wish to move into know--he/she will put you on their waiting list.
 The hall director will inform you if a room opens up.
 Room changes are not allowed during the first two weeks of each semester.
 Your hall director must authorize room changes—a room change form must be filled out when you change rooms.
 The hall director of the building you want to move to handles moves between halls.

 Basic Extended Cable services is automatically provided to your room.
+You might find it helpful to bring an extra HDMI cable, just in case.

 Residence hall rooms are wired for internet access.
 Each room has two Ethernet connections, which require an Ethernet network card to be installed on your computer.
 All of our residence halls are also set up with a wireless network.